Alvin-Liew/EDR-Home-Lab-Attack-and-Defense/README.md

 ##

 On the host machine we can look inside our LimaCharlie EDR solution and see telemetry from the attacker.
-We can identify the payload thats running and see the IP its connected to.
+We can identify the payload that's running and see the IP it's connected to.

 ### Identifying the payload: